All of my stories

 of impeccable hearing, you can hear the sound of Bow Bells from my birthplace

 making me a peripheral cockney.
 I entered the world on a Sunday and all

-the nurses preyed for my soul.
+of the nurses prayed for my soul.
 My father said that I looked like a spring

-roll all wrapped in swaddling and was always screaming the place down.
+roll all wrapped in swaddling and repeatedly screamed the place down.

 My mother was Scottish, so we spent our summers there.
 I endeavoured to

 read just about every classic book written by the time I was twelve in

 Glasgow.
 I loved science fiction so I waded my way through H.G.Wells and

 Sir Arthur Conan Doyle but I also read works by lesser well known writers